wrmilling/k3s-gitops/default/README.md

 * [home-assistant/home-assistant.yaml](home-assistant/home-assistant.yaml) - Deployment of Home Assistant using the app-template helm chart.
 * [home-assistant/postgres.yaml](home-assistant/postgres.yaml) - PostgreSQL deployment utilizing the Bitnami helm chart.
-* [home-assistant/pvc.yaml](home-assistant/pvc.yaml) - Rook-ceph persistant volume claims for the Home Assistant and PostgreSQL deployments.
+* [home-assistant/pvc.yaml](home-assistant/pvc.yaml) - Rook-ceph persistent volume claims for the Home Assistant and PostgreSQL deployments.

+## Invidious

+[Invidious](https://invidious.io/) is an open source alternative front-end to YouTube.

+* [invidious/invidious.yaml](invidious/invidious.yaml) - Simple [app-template](https://bjw-s.github.io/helm-charts/docs/app-template/) deployment of the Invidious docker image.

 ## Minecraft

-Docs in Progress.
+Not currently in use due to limitations of the Minecraft package for the Nintendo Switch.
+Kept for potential future use.

 ## OneDrive

 Using the [onedrive](https://github.com/abraunegg/onedrive) client for linux to sync my personal OneDrive for backup.

-* [onedrive/onedrive-pvc.yaml](onedrive/onedrive-pvc.yaml) - Config PVC for OneDrive
+* [onedrive/onedrive-pvc.yaml](onedrive/onedrive-pvc.yaml) - Config PVC for OneDrive.
+* [onedrive/onedrive-secret.sops.yaml](onedrive/onedrive-secret.sops.yaml) - Secrets for OneDrive Auth.
-* [onedrive/onedrive.yaml](onedrive/onedrive.yaml) - HelmRelease for OneDrive using app-template
+* [onedrive/onedrive.yaml](onedrive/onedrive.yaml) - HelmRelease for OneDrive using app-template.

 ## PiHole